pgfactory/kirby-pagefactory-plugin/install/site/templates/readme.txt

 # PageFactory Template(s)

-Pages to be rendered by PageFactory must use a meta-file 'zzz_page.txt'.
+Pages to be rendered by PageFactory must use a meta-file 'z_pfy.txt'.
-Thus, Kirby invokes site/templates/zzz_page.php, which redirects rendering to PageFactory.
+Thus, Kirby invokes site/templates/z_pfy.php, which redirects rendering to PageFactory.

 PageFactory in turns determines which template file (.html) to use.
 Default is 'page_template.html'.
 (-> template can be spedified in Frontmatter of each page.)